Mayors of Democratic cities respond to Trump's threats they could be next after D.C.

 "So, instead of criticizing the President's actions to Make DC Safe Again, Democrat-run cities plagued by violent crime should focus on cleaning up their own streets," Rogers added.
 "This is why Democrats continue to be so unpopular among everyday Americans — they think the President of the United States cracking down on crime in our nation's capital is a bad thing."

-While most elected officials in D.C. have been publicly critical of Trump's law enforcement takeover of their city, there are some leaders and locals who have embraced it or been more restrained in their criticism.
+While most elected officials in D.C. have been publicly critical of Trump's law enforcement takeover of their city, some leaders and locals have embraced it or been more restrained in their criticism.

 While D.C. is unique, civil rights groups warn of a broader threat